seddonnguyen/minesweeper-spring/README.md

 - **Play it Safe**: Want to uncover those safe zones?
 Start with the corners or edges for a better shot at revealing larger safe areas.
 You've got this!

 ## Contributing
-We welcome contributions to enhance the Minesweeper game!
-Whether it's bug fixes, new features, or improvements, your contributions are valuable.
+I'd love your help to improve the Minesweeper game!
+Whether it's bug fixes, new features, or enhancements, your contributions are incredibly valuable.
+Let's make Minesweeper even better together!
 Here’s how you can contribute:
 1. **Fork the Repository**: Create a personal copy of the repository.
 2. **Create a Branch**: Make a new branch for your changes.
    ```bash